-Height: Usually 30 to 50 feet; often exhibits a strong leaning growth habit
+Height: The sourwood tree usually reaches about 30 to 50 feet in height; it often exhibits a strongly leaning growth habit

 Lifespan: Up to 200 years in ideal locations